 Science and Pseudo-Science

 The demarcation between science and pseudoscience is part of the larger task to determine which beliefs are epistemically warranted.
 The entry clarifies the specific nature of pseudoscience in relation to other forms of non-scientific doctrines and practices.
 The major proposed demarcation criteria are discussed and some of their weaknesses are pointed out.
-In conclusion, it is emphasized that there is much more agreement in particular issues of demarcation than on the general criteria that such judgments should be based upon.
+In conclusion, it is emphasized that there is much more agreement about particular issues of demarcation than on the general criteria that such judgments should be based upon.
 This is an indication that there is still much important philosophical work to be done on the demarcation between science and pseudoscience.

 - 1. The purpose of demarcations